dneuge/legacy-status-proxy-vatsim/docs/manual.md

 **Alias US stations to omit ICAO prefix K unless conflicted:** Multiple US stations have been observed to be online with callsigns that are not registered in the VAT-Spy database.
 The callsign is usually simply the FAA 3-letter code which can also be guessed by omitting the leading `K` from ICAO codes.
 As this is a commonly known and repeating issue, this option allows all ICAO codes starting with `K` to be aliased to a 3-letter code omitting the leading `K` which increases the chances of finding a location for such stations.
 Aliases will only be registered if no other station is known by the resulting shortened callsign.
 It is recommended to leave this option enabled.

 **Locate observers by assuming callsign to indicate an ATC station:** Only if this option is enabled, ATC observers will be attempted to be located.

+#### Online Transceivers

+These options take immediate effect without server restart.

+You can choose to **locate observers**.
+Only observers who are logged in to Audio for VATSIM will be found (i.e. they need to be "on the radio" because otherwise they do not have any transceivers).
+Leave this option disabled unless you really need to resolve as many observer locations as possible, otherwise the online transceiver file may be downloaded unnecessarily.

+Generally, you want to **use default URL and update interval as announced through network information and data file**.
+If left enabled, the URL announced on the JSON network information file as read from upstream server will be used (affected by the **Custom base URL** override if active on the **General** options) and downloads will occur at most as often as the minimum update interval indicated by data files.
+Disabling the checkbox enables a **Custom URL** and cache time override which usually should not be needed if you want to retrieve the original information as provided by VATSIM.

 # Setting up clients